12 Best Novel Outline Templates to Structure Your Story

 Let me preface this by saying that while this article is about book outline templates, it’s not a “this is how we do it” article.
-I’m not going to preach that good books must be built on the foundation of a book outline.
+Not everyone needs a novel outline template for their book road map, but they do help.

-Having said that, a lot of new writers are overwhelmed by the writing process and aren’t sure how to write a book so templates may be the answer.
-Even seasoned authors can find themselves at a loss at times too.
+Having said that, many new writers are overwhelmed by the writing process and aren’t sure how to write a book.
+For that reason, templates can help them get started.
+Even seasoned authors can find templates helpful, too.

 Some simply prefer to write from an outline.